by Kelli Martinelli

 Why is this? we wonder.
 What has shifted that has taken diapers from being a purely utilitarian product in service to baby’s bodily waste to passion products that pit parent against parent, defensively even, about the diaper choice they have made for their little one?

 The basic arguments are out there.
 Just google it.
 You’ll find arguments to substantiate your decision, or to easily change your mind.
 It all depends on who is writing the arguments and how willing/resistant you are to hearing them.
-You’ll read about cloth diapers saving you money in the long run, disposable diapers being more affordable day to day, cloth diapers using a lot of water, disposable diapers filling up garbage cans, and of course, gDiapers trying to nudge its way in just to say “we’re here, too!”
-We’re a contender, but not necessarily with the same diaper dilemma rhetoric.
+You’ll read about cloth diapers saving you money in the long run, disposable diapers being more affordable day to day, cloth diapers using a lot of water, disposable diapers filling up garbage cans, and of gDiapers trying to buck the status quo.

 The bottom line: cloth vs disposable diapers is truly a personal decision.
 And one that’s not made as lightly as it was even a decade ago.
 We’re not here to magically solve that decision for you.
 If only marketing were that easy.
 What we are here for is to kick off the discussion: